 Note 2: Internally, the block implements a Kalman filter for a system with 2 integrators (i.e., input acceleration, output position).
 The filter is discretized anew in each period, where the discretization period is the current difference in timestamps.
 To derive the filter, it is necessary to know the input and output disturbances.
-If we consider white (Gaussian) noise, it suffices to know their ratio, which is the alpha parameter.
+If white (Gaussian) noise is assumed, it is sufficient to know their ratio, leading to the parameter $\alpha = ln(Q/R)$, where Q is the variance at the input and R is the variance of the output measurement.